 The OnePlus 8T prices fall into roughly the same ballpark.
 However, the larger memory variant will set you back a little more in exchange for 12GB RAM and double the storage.
 Those with more extensive media libraries may want to pay the extra $50 for a little more space.
 Unlike some of this year’s earlier releases from OnePlus, the OnePlus 8T is set to appear in global markets, including the US, India, and the UK.
 The phone is far more competitively priced in the latter regions where an 8GB/128GB variant is available for far less cash.

 - OnePlus 8T with 12GB RAM, 256GB storage from $749/£549/Rs.
 42,999

 Overall, both handsets offer pretty great value for the money.

-Picking a device based on the spec sheets is particularly difficult with the OnePlus 8T vs Google Pixel 5.
-They’re both very appealing handsets with their own pros and cons.
+Picking a device based on the spec sheets is particularly difficult with the OnePlus 8T vs. Google Pixel 5.
+They’re both very appealing handsets with their pros and cons.
 However, there is a clear divide between the two that might help you make up your mind.

 If you desire the very best performance possible, the OnePlus 8T and its high-end Snapdragon 865 processing package are the way to go.
-Qualcomm’s Snapdragon 765G SoC in the Pixel 5, and also inside the cheaper OnePlus Nord, has proved plenty fast so far.
+Qualcomm’s Snapdragon 765G SoC in the Pixel 5 and inside the cheaper OnePlus Nord has proved plenty fast so far.
 But the Snapdragon 865 is in a different league.
-Combined with a 120Hz display, the OnePlus 8T is going to feel the snappier of the two phones, especially while gaming.
+Combined with a 120Hz display, the OnePlus 8T will feel the snappier of the two phones, especially while gaming.

-Choosing between these two handsets boils down to your preference for the aforementioned features.
+Choosing between these two handsets boils down to your preference for the features mentioned above.
 The two phones take very different approaches to provide excellent value around the $700 mark.
 Who do you think strikes the best balance of hardware and price?